dortania/OpenCore-Install-Guide/AMD-config.md

 * **ProtectCsmRegion**: NO
    * Needed for fixing artifacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary
 * **ProvideCustomSlide**: YES
-   * If there's a conflicting slide value, this option forces macOS to
+   * If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
+Needed for those receiving `Only N/256 slide values are usable!` debug message
+* **SetupVirtualMap**: YES
+   * Fixes SetVirtualAddresses calls to virtual addresses
+* **ShrinkMemoryMap**: NO
+   * Needed for systems with large memory maps that don't fit, don't use unless necessary

 ## DeviceProperties